April 20, 2023 at 3:37 pm | Updated June 28, 2023 at 5:49 pm | 4 min read

 Galen George: That’s interesting.
 With such large-scale problems, how do you collect data on a micro level and apply it to the macro level?

-Sybil Gotsch: I collaborate with modeling, remote sensing, and landscape ecology experts.
+Sybil Gotsch: I collaborate with experts in modeling, remote sensing, and landscape ecology.
 I focus on the individual tree and stand-level work, while my collaborators scale up and work with large datasets, satellite imagery, and drones.

 Galen George: How large is your team for the Costa Rica project, and how do you manage the data collection?